swisshacks/juliusbaer/README.md

 Your final score is calculated as the sum of your Prediction Score and Solution Score, ranging from 0 to 100.

 ### Hand-in
-To evaluate your prediction score, we need your classification labels in the same format as in the provided ones.
+To evaluate your prediction score, we need your classification labels in the same format as in the provided example.
 Please provide the file name without the path.
-The order in which you list the files doesn't matter.
+The order in which you list the audios doesn't matter.

-**labels.csv Example**
+**<team_name>.csv Example**
 ```
-filename, is_human_voice, is_correct_voice, is_content_factual
+rec_id, is_fake, is_factually_correct, is_impersonator
-001.mp3, true, false, false
+656QZ2VWR4, True, False, False
-016.mp3, true, true, true
+WGTMM9VP8Z, True, True, True
-003.mp3, false, false, true
+56K4DSESF, False, False, True
 ...
 ```